14 December 2011

 • The possibility that Sir Fred Goodwin sometimes lent large sums of money, into the hundreds of millions of pounds, to the businesses of his friends, and that in some such instances the loans did not pass through RBS’s regular credit vetting and risk management procedures.

-As I suggested in an earlier blog post (FSA’s cosy deals a travesty of regulation) the report has been shaped by the FSA’s lack of appetite for seeing scalps taken in the banking sector, and almost seems to have been written with this in mind.
+As I suggested in an earlier blog post (FSA’s cosy deals a travesty of regulation) the report has, overall, been shaped by the FSA’s lack of appetite for seeing scalps taken in the banking sector, and almost seems to have been written with this in mind.
 The lack of hunger for scalp taking is a corollary of the ‘regulatory capture‘ that existed in the UK market in 2002-08 and the FSA’s recognition to go any further than the existing report would have meant it would have been dangerously exposing itself.

 Thankfully there are some Whitehall departments that do not share the FSA’s apparent penchant for wagon circling and back covering.
 According to the Daily Telegraph, the Department for Business, Innovation and Skills, led by the coalition government’s Liberal Democrat business secretary Vince Cable, is seeking to press criminal charges on Fred Goodwin and other ex-RBS directors.